 Academic Honesty: All work submitted in this course must be your own.
 For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
 Violations will be taken seriously and are noted on student disciplinary records.
 If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructor before you complete any relevant requirements of the course.
-(For more information, see the UO web site regarding academic honesty at: http://darkwing.uoregon.edu/~conduct/).
+(For more information, see the UO web site regarding academic honesty at: http://studentlife.uoregon.edu/programs/student_judi_affairs/conduct-code.htm).

 Course Outline: This is only a working draft of the course outline; it will be revised as the quarter progresses.
 Additional readings may be added.
 Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates; however, I will not change the dates of quizzes, exams or term paper deadlines unless absolutely necessary.
 The official updated version of the outline will reside on the Blackboard web site.
 Updated print versions can also be obtained from the instructor during normal office hours.

-Reading Assignments Exams/ Quizzes Week Date Topic Apr.
-4 Overview of Course, Intro. to Engr.
-Chapter 1 Take-home Quiz #1 Psychology & Human Performance due April 11 Signal Detection Theory, Information, etc. Chapter 2 Apr.
-6 Ouiz #2 2 Apr.
-11 (Quiz #1 due) Apr.
-13 Attention in Perception & Display Space Apr.
-18 Chapter 3 Quiz #3 Apr.
-20 Apr.
-25 Spatial Displays Chapter 4 Apr.
-27 Midterm Exam #1 (Chapters 1-3) Midterm #1 May 2 Paper topic due Quiz #4 May 4 Language & Communications Chapter 6 May 9 Memory & Training Chapter 7 May 11 Ouiz #5 Selection of Action May 16 Chapter 9 Midterm Exam #2 (Chapters 4, 6-7) May 18 Midterm #2 May 23 May 25 Quiz #6 May 30 Attention, Time-Sharing, & Workload Jun.
-1 Chapter 11 Quiz #7, Paper due for edit Jun.
-6 Peer edits due 10 Jun.
-8 Stress & Human Error Chapter 12 Quiz #8; Final paper due June 9 11 Friday, Final Exam Final Jun.
-16, (Chapters 9, 11-12, Comprehensive) 8:00 am
+• •

+Week Date Topic Reading Assignments Exams/ Quizzes

+1 Mar.
+31 Overview of Course, Intro. to Engr.
+Chapter 1 Take-home Quiz #1

+Psychology & Human Performance due Apr.
+7

+Apr.
+2 Signal Detection Theory, Information, etc. Chapter 2

+2 Apr.
+7 Quiz #2

+(Quiz #1 due)

+Apr.
+9

+3 Apr.
+14 Attention in Perception & Display Space Chapter 3 Quiz #3

+Apr.
+16

+4 Apr.
+21 Quiz #4

+Apr.
+23 Spatial Displays Chapter 4 Paper topic due

+5 Apr.
+28 Midterm Exam #1 (Chapters 1-3) Midterm #1

+Apr.
+30

+6 May 5 Language & Communications Chapter 6 Quiz #5

+May 7 Memory & Training Chapter 7

+7 May 12 Quiz #6

+May 14 Selection of Action Chapter 9

+8 May 19

+May 21 Midterm Exam #2 (Chapters 4, 6-7) Midterm #2

+9 May 26 Quiz #7

+May 28 Attention, Time-Sharing, & Workload Chapter 11 Paper due for edit

+10 June 2 Quiz #8; Peer edits

+due

+June 4 Stress & Human Error Chapter 12 Final paper due by

+4 pm, June 5

+11 Wed., Final Exam Final

+June 10, (Chapters 9, 11-12, Comprehensive)

+8:00 am